spiral/shopify-starter-kit/docs/plan.md

 - [ ] Update build and file procession for customer templates
 - [x] Optimize loading styles for the pages
-- [ ] Update file structure for templates
+- [ ] Update file structure for customer templates

 etc.